-Two employees of the London Borough of Hillingdon held key positions in the financial management of the London Borough of Hillingdon Pension Fund.
-These employees are the Section 151 officer and the Head of Pensions, Treasury and Statutory Accounts (Up to 26 December 19).
+Three employees of the London Borough of Hillingdon held key positions in the financial management of the London Borough of Hillingdon Pension Fund.
+These employees are the Section 151 officer, the Deputy Director, Corporate Finance and the Chief Accountant.
 Total remuneration payable to key management personnel is set out below: